 3h.
 Likewise, negation is similarly accomplished through fronting, and the use of an auxiliary verb is markedly colloquial: "I know not" is more common than "I don't know".

 3i.
 "My/mine" and "thy/thine" are found in complementary distribution before consonants and vowels: "my shoon" but "mine oxen".
+“Thy/thine” is only found in writing, and even then primarily in high-class registers.

 3k.
 The second person singular pronoun is tha (< thou)/ thee; the plural is ye / you (youse is found regularly in Edinbro for all numbers and cases).
 Other dialects may show some variation as well.
 The typical possessive form is thy/thine in writing and tha in speech.